Grow Baby Grow

 PAK’s NEW mobile app ME Preg is the ultimate guide for all things pregnancy!
 Available now on the App Store and Google Play.
 ME Preg will walk every mom from preconception to delivery day.
 Don’t have a Smartphone?
 Please download our MY EMPOWERED PREGNANCY CHECKLIST, so you can check off key markers of your pregnancy as you reach them.

 Pregnancy is a time of great joy and excitement.
 However, when a global pandemic affects the world, expectant moms must take extreme caution and be vigilant.
+The World Health Organization (WHO) states that Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases.

 COVID-19 Vaccines & Pregnancy